kaustubhdeokar/Java-backend-implementations/spring-authenticaion/readme.md

   - when user logs in, he gets both the tokens.
 Refresh tokens are stored in the database.
   - access tokens are used to access the resources, if access tokens are expired, refresh tokens are used to get new access tokens.

+JWT Token
+[header -> (alg, type) ]
+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.
+[payload -> (claims)]
+eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.
+[signature - signed with private key] SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c

+JWE - are encrypted. as JWT are encoded.

+There are three types of JWT claims:
+  - Registered Claims
+    - iss - issuer
+    - sub - subject
+    - aud - audience
+    - exp - expiration
+  - Public Claims
+  - Private Claims

+HMAC - SHA256
+- base 64 encoded secret key - creates the third part - signature by signing the (header and the payload).

+ECDSA-256
+generates two keys -
+- private key - used to sign & verify the jwt signature
+- public key - used to verify the jwt signature.

+- Potential issues
+  - If an attacker gains access to a JWT's payload, what kind of security risks arise, and how can you mitigate them without encrypting the JWT?
+    - Short-lived access tokens (your answer is correct!) – minimizes the window of exploitation.
+    - Use refresh tokens stored in HTTPOnly Secure Cookies - HttpOnly is a flag which means Javascript cannot access/modify the cookies.
+    - JWT should not contain sensitive information.
+  - Explain a real-world attack scenario where an attacker exploits a JWT signed with an insecure algorithm.
+How would they do it, and how can it be prevented?
+    - Attacker can change the algorithm to none and then sign the token with the public key.
+    - Use a strong algorithm like RS256.

   - Why don't we directly use the refresh tokens to access the resources ?
     - Because refresh tokens are long lived, if they are compromised, the attacker can use them to get access tokens and access the resources.
     - Access tokens are short lived, so even if they are compromised, they are of no use to the attacker.